hrmnjt/sttp/vault/sttp.about.garden.md

 I'm right now experimenting with [Dendron](https://wiki.dendron.so).
 It ticks a lot of boxes for me and aligns with the idea of note taking in your code editor i.e. VSCode for me.
 The project is in active development phase and has a lot of features which are maturing over time.

 The best part about it is being open source and establishing a community which fosters knowledge management regardless of the tool which is being used.
 I'm part of their active community and am trying to contribute to the project as well.
-In the process I'm [[dogfooding|sttp.thoughts.dogfooding]] with Dendron.
+In the process I'm [[dogfooding|sttp.thoughts.anthropology.dogfooding]] with Dendron.

 This site is published by seeds planted in Dendron and hosted via Github Pages.
 This way I don't have to manage the web nerdery and go back to just think with writing.